 - They monitor the behaviour of EU data subjects;

-Even though UK SaaS suppliers will no longer be located within the EU themselves after a Brexit.
+Even though UK SaaS suppliers will no longer be located within the EU themselves after Brexit.

 GDPR will apply to non-EU SaaS Suppliers

-From the 25th of May 2018 the GDPR will automatically also apply to all SaaS suppliers located outside of the EU i.e. in the USA, if:
+The GDPR also automatically applies to all SaaS suppliers located outside of the EU i.e. in the USA, if:

 - They offer goods or services to SaaS customers located within the EU; or